XiyuanWu/Application_of_Python/README.md

 For more details about the projects in each course, please explore the respective folders.

 This course is taken at Baicizhan.
-For more information, please go to np.baicizhan.com(Non English Site).
+For more information, please go to [np.baicizhan.com](http://np.baicizhan.com) (Non-English Site).